couriersud/msigd/README.md

       --serial                R values: 0 to 100
       --frequency             R values: 0 to 100
       --response_time        RW values: normal fast fastest
-      --alarm_clock          RW values: off 1 2 3 4
-      --alarm4x               W a1,a2,a3,a4,n where a<5999 and n<=4
-      --eye_saver            RW values: off on
       --image_enhancement    RW values: off weak medium strong strongest --brightness           RW values: 0 to 100
       --contrast             RW values: 0 to 100
       --sharpness            RW values: 0 to 5
       --color_rgb            RW tripple: v1,v2,v3 where v<=100
-      --unknown440            W values: off on
       --osd_transparency     RW values: 0 to 5
       --osd_timeout          RW values: 0 to 30
-      --reset                 W values: on

 MAG series monitors:
     These options apply to all MAG monitors: